 Requirement Engineering

-In order to build software from scratch, requirements engineering is considered as the most fundamental and important thing.
-The team found requirements engineering was a relatively prosperous part of the project.
-Team 10 learned how to perform a survey, focus group and interview through this process.
+For building software from scratch, requirements engineering is considered as the most fundamental and important part.
+Team 10 learned how to perform a survey, focus group and interview throughout the development process.
 Survey gave us an overall user preference for the software, while the focus group allows users to share more specific ideas about the software.
 Survey and focus group helped the team decide the software's platform and style and come up with practical and innovational features.
 The focus group even aspired us to design a tutorial section for newcomers to programming.
 The interview collected opinions from a lecturer who teaches algorithm courses, and he helped us spread the survey to many our stakeholders so the survey result became more convincing.

-As for the the team’s shortcoming in requirements engineering, the questionnaire contains some questions which may not be that useful in the software design, such as "Through what you learn algorithms?".
+As for the team’s shortcoming in requirements engineering, the questionnaire contains some questions which may not be that useful in the software design, such as "Through what you learn algorithms?".
 Since 207 students have been involved in the survey, more focused questions may help more.

 Insufficient Technical Research

 Technical research was not conducted smoothly.
-It was assigned to be a week's research task on programming languages and tools we can use.
-However, because the task was declared vaguely, it turned out that no one had done any useful technical research.
-After that, the team discussed aspects of technical research and distributed work to different people.
-Technical research was partly done and enough for the interim report.
-Nevertheless, it was far from enough to help us decide the programming language at that time.
-The team has worked on completing the part as asked to do, but did not implement the process in order and choose technical language and tools properly.
-This mistake caused a waste of time before actual programming, since all of us found it is hard to do coding with the tools we decided in the interim report.

-finding a more suitable programming language, coding was postponed.
-The team also spent another three weeks learning React and Electron.
-It turned out that software development finished later than planned,
+At first, the task that finding suitable programming languages and tools for the project was declared vaguely, and it was assigned to every team member.
+Then it turned out that no one had done any useful technical research.
+After that, the team discussed aspects of technical research and distributed work to different members.
+Technical research was partly done at that time, and the research result was declared in interim report.
+Nevertheless, as we start the implementation phase, we found it is hard to do coding with the language and tools we decided in the interim report.
+This mistake forced us to spend extra time finding a more suitable programming language, so coding was postponed.
+Then the team spent another three weeks learning React and Electron.
+It turned out that software development was finished later than planned.

 As a reflective remark, we would do comprehensive and focused technical research to choose the most suitable programming language and tools for a project.